Engaging Art History Presentations

 Landscapes Old and New explores the genre of landscape painting as it has changed over time.
 This selection showcases a variety of cultures and time periods, offering an opportunity to experience artists' diverse and powerful decisions - some subtle, some bold - as they portray Europe, Asia and America.

-New England Seascapes (coming summer of 2019!) will showcase and interpret a selection of beautiful images by several prominent 19th century American artists, Winslow Homer, Edward Hopper and Martin Johnson Heade, to name a few.
+Early New England Seascapes showcases and interprets a selection of beautiful images by several prominent 19th- and 20th-Century American artists, Fitz Henry Lane, Winslow Homer, and Edward Hopper to name a few.

-Cityscapes is a collection of images describing diverse urban areas and the unique ways artists have portrayed city life over time, focusing primarily on city images from Europe and America, both representational and abstract.
+Exceptional Cityscapes is a collection of images describing diverse urban areas and the unique ways artists have portrayed city life over time, focusing primarily on 17th- through 20th-Century city images from Europe and America, both representational and abstract.

 Creative Thinking Through Art Observation

 40 programs to choose from!
 Each is briefly described here.
 Visit our "where" page for contact information.
 Help is available to select a good topic for your group.

 Families in Art features the work of a wide variety of artists across several mediums - all expressing the concept of family.
 From ancient Chinese scrolls to modern, abstract sculpture, see how varied and interesting this very simple topic can be.

 Celebrations and Holidays in Art is a collection of lighthearted images from medieval times to present, offering a festive backdrop to a discussion about the creative and interesting choices artists make to enliven a scene.